 In 1998 the Dutch Government set out standards for noise emission during loading and unloading in retail trade and craft businesses.
 This resulted in a project called PIEK and in 2004 in the PIEK certification scheme for vehicles and equipment operating under 60dB(A) which will be suitable for use in night time deliveries without causing noise disturbance.

 These limits are set out in the ‘Retail Trade and Craft Businesses Environmental Management Decree issued by government on October 1998, under article 8.40 of the Environmental Management Act.
 The standard resulted in the TNO report on ‘Measurement methods for peak noise during loading and unloading’.
 This report is intended to define measurement methods so that the compliance of new equipment with the limits set by the Decree can be determined.
+From July 1 an update of the test Protocol must be used.

 To achieve the standard, each product is acoustically measured and must function emitting under 60dB(A) at 7.5 metres from the sound source.
 It is then deemed suitable for out-of-hours delivery that will not cause noise disturbance to nearby residents.